Motoi Sakuraba

 Motoi Sakuraba (桜庭 統, Sakuraba Motoi) is a Japanese composer and keyboardist.
-He is known for his numerous contributions in video games, including the Tales, Star Ocean, Mario Golf, Mario Tennis, Golden Sun, and Dark Souls series, as well as several other anime series, television dramas, and progressive rock albums.
+Sakuraba is known for his numerous contributions in video games, including the Tales, Star Ocean, Mario Golf, Mario Tennis, Golden Sun, and Dark Souls series, as well as several other anime series, television dramas, and progressive rock albums.

 Career

 Sakuraba was born on August 5, 1965, in Akita Prefecture, Japan.
 While attending Meiji University, Sakuraba began to take music composition seriously and formed the progressive rock band "Clashed Ice" in 1984, consisting of him on keyboards and Genta Kudo on drums and vocals.
 After the duo had graduated the following year, they were noticed by music producer Shingo Ueno, and ending up signing with Made in Japan Records.
 The band had then added bassist Tetsuya Nagatsuma, and was renamed as "Deja Vu".
 In 1988, the band would release their only studio album, Baroque in the Future, composed by Sakuraba.
 Although the band disbanded in 1989, Sakuraba would later go on to release another solo album, Gikyokuonsou, in 1991.

 In late 1989, Sakuraba began working as a composer for Wolf Team, joining Masaaki Uno and Yasunori Shiono.
 The professional friendships formed here in Sakuraba's early years have resulted in a great demand for his composing and arranging abilities.
 In 1994, former Wolf Team director and composer Masaaki Uno started working at Camelot Software Planning as a coordinator and sound director, developing games for Sony, Sega and Nintendo.
 Sakuraba has been called upon as a composer for many Camelot games, including all of the games in the Mario Golf, Mario Tennis, and Golden Sun series.

 In 1995, Wolf Team developed the breakthrough game Tales of Phantasia for Namco.
 This and other early games in the Tales series primarily featured Sakuraba and fellow Wolf Team co-worker Shinji Tamura as composers.
 Also in 1995, former Wolf Team director and producer Jun Asanuma, as well as Tales of Phantasia writer and programmer Yoshiharu Gotanda, founded tri-Ace with financial backing from Enix.
 The Star Ocean and Valkyrie Profile games have been their main franchises.
 Sakuraba has been the composer for nearly all of their games.